L.A. Live: Hotels and residences

 The centerpiece of the district is a 54-story, 1,001-room two-hotel hybrid tower, constructed above the parking lot directly north of the Crypto.com Arena.
 Designed by Gensler and built by Webcor Builders, the skyscraper contains both an 879-room JW Marriott hotel on floors 3–21 and a 123-room Ritz-Carlton hotel on floors 22–26.
 Floors 27–52 hold 224 Residences at the Ritz Carlton condominiums.
 The tower's architectural design evolves from a "geometric pattern of glittering, blue-tinted glass."
 Thirty-four different types of glass were installed to create the uniquely patterned facade.
 Groundbreaking for the tower took place in June 2007.
 The project was completed in the first quarter of 2010.

 In July 2014, Marriott Hotels opened a second two-hotel hybrid tower with 393 rooms just north across Olympic Boulevard with a Marriott Courtyard and a Residence Inn.
 In 2025, plans were filled by AEG for a 49-story tower with 364 residences and 334 hotel rooms.
 The building, which would also include restaurants and bars, would be built across Olympic Boulevard from L.A.
 Live on a corner lot on Georgia Street.

 ESPN broadcasting studios

 The second phase of development included a 12300 sqft ESPN broadcasting studio, as well as an ESPN Zone restaurant built on the corner of Figueroa Street and Chick Hearn Court.
 In an effort to expand coverage of West Coast sports, ESPN began broadcasting the 1 AM ET (10 PM PT) edition of SportsCenter from the studio on April 6, 2009.
 The ESPN Zone restaurant closed in July 2013 and was replaced by Tom's Urban 24, Smashburger and Live Basil Pizza restaurants.
+It eventually closed in August 2026, with ESPN's operations moving to NFL Network's studios instead.